sproutagentai/sprout/README.md

 All development and maintenance of this project are funded exclusively through the creator's wallet associated with the token.

+## Why PRIME?
+- Developer-Centric: Designed with developers in mind, PRIME simplifies complex processes and accelerates development.
+- Open-Source: Fully open-source, ensuring transparency and community-driven growth.
+- Adaptable: Built to accommodate a wide range of industries and applications, from startups to enterprises.

 ## Key Features

 ### 🚀 High Performance